Fan Fic / Echoes

 - So Proud of You: Kushina to Naruko, before sacrificing herself to save Gaara.

 - The Starscream: Kazama makes it very clear to Tsukiyomi that he will kill him either the first chance he gets, or when Tsukiyomi teaches him all he needs to know.
 Overlaps with him being a Bastard Understudy.
-Izanami successfuly Starscreamed her misogynistic Madara when he tried to pull a You Have Outlived Your Usefulness on her.
+Izanami successfully Starscreamed her misogynistic Madara when he tried to pull a You Have Outlived Your Usefulness on her.
 This also helped seal her Magnificent Bitch status.

-- It seems to be a common multiversal occurance for Fugaku to be Minato's Starscream.
-And he has a frightenly good track record.
+- It seems to be a common multiversal occurrence for Fugaku and Mikoto to be Minato's and Kushina Starscream.
+And he has a frighteningly good track record.
 Although Itachi usually gives him what he deserves.
 Though in one universe he got what was coming to him in the form of his own wife killing him.
 One version of Mikoto got such a horrible fate that a self-professed misanthrope was disturbed.
 The Godaime!Itachi world subverted this, though.

 - Stepford Smiler: Jinchuuriki!Sakura is a Type A that turns into a Type C.